codey260/todo-list/README.md

 ---

+## Discalmer
+This app doesn't save the status whether it's checked or not, to check the data edit the data.json file and edit the "done" value to true instead of false, I am working on saving status function

+---

 ## Contributing

 We Welcome all contributions of all kinds- whether it's fixing bugs, improving the code, or suggesting new features.